dtcenter/MET/met/docs/Users_Guide/config_options.rst

 (3)
     The "write_bins" entry may be set to TRUE or FALSE.

+(4) The "direct_prob" entry may be set to TRUE or FALSE.

 MET uses the climatological mean and standard deviation to construct a normal PDF at each observation location.
 The total area under the PDF is 1, and the